 We supply the below mechanical switches for DIY users:

 - Happy Xmas, a mechanical keyboard Christmas tree with back light effect

 - Photoelectric switches (optical switches) for mechanical gaming keyboard (optical mechanical keyboard switch)

 - Cool RGB lighting effects show for the whole gaming system equipment

 - Step by step to DIY a personalized GH60 programmable mechanical keyboard

-- Pluggable switches for mechanical gaming keyboard (Plug-and-play)
+- Custom and featured key caps for mechanical gaming keyboard